 Environment Rating Providing a helpful and supportive attitude for your role as a PT student.
 4 Providing effective role models for problem solving, communication, and teamwork.
 4 Demonstrating high morale and harmonious working relationships.
 4 Adhering to ethical codes and legal statutes and standards (eg, Medicare, HIPAA, 4 informed consent, APTA Code of Ethics, etc).
 Being sensitive to individual differences (ie, race, age, ethnicity, etc).
 4 Using evidence to support clinical practice.
-4 Being involved in professional development (eg, degree and non-degree continuing 4 education, in-services, journal clubs, etc).
+4 Being involved in professional development (eg, degree and non-degree continuing 3 education, in-services, journal clubs, etc).
 Being involved in district, state, regional, and/or national professional activities.
-4
+3

-10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth?
-Clinical Experience 11.
+Being involved in district, state, regional, and/or national professional activities.
+3 10.
+What suggestions, relative to the items in question #9, could you offer to improve the for professional practice and growth? environmen Clinic ral Experience 11.
 Were there other students at this clinical facility during your clinical experience?
-(Check all that apply): ☑ Physical therapist students ☐ Physical therapist assistant students ☐ from other disciplines or service departments (Please specify) 12.
-Identify the ratio of students to CIs for your clinical experience: ☐ 1 student to 1 CI ☐ 1 student to greater than 1 CI ☐ 1 CI to greater than 1 student; Describe 13.
-14. How did the clinical supervision ratio in Question #12 influence your learning experience?
-It was really helpful to be taught by and guide through the clincal experience with one on one attention.
-In addition to patient/client management, what other learning experiences did you participate in during this clinical experience?
-(Check all that apply) Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personnel Observed surgery Participated in administrative and business practice management Participated in collaborative treatment with other disciplines to provide patient/client care (please specify disciplines) Participated in opportunities to provide consultation Participated in service learning Participated in wellness/health promotion/screening programs Performed systematic data collection as part of an investigative study Other; Please specify Other; Please specify future.
-Include costs, names of resources, housing, food, parking, etc. n/a
+(Che apply): eck all that Physical therapist students Physical therapist assistant students from other disciplines or service departments (Please specify) 12.
+Identify the ratio of students to CIs for your clinical experience: 1 student to 1 CI 1 student to greater than 1 CI 1 CI to greater than 1 student; Describe 2 students to 1 CI 13.
+14. How did the clinical supervision ratio in Question #12 influence your learning experie improved my learning experience as I was able to both practice my skills and observed student in the same environment.
+In addition to patient/client management, what other learning experiences did you particularly during this clinical experience?
+(Check all that apply) e another Attended in-services/educational programs Presented an in-service Attended special clinics Attended team meetings/conferences/grand rounds Directed and supervised physical therapist assistants and other support personal content of the content nt/client care